MENTAL HEALTH NURSING

 on to complete a master’s degree or doctorate in advanced practice nursing,

-with a specialization in
+with a specialization in psychiatry and mental

 health.
 This degree includes extensive clinical experience as a core part of